ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/application-state.md

     });
 ```

-The code is then straight forward.
-First the page's class is modified to observe the selector:
+In the code, we then need to observe the selector:

 ```TypeScript
 --- a/src/app/login/login.page.ts